Fazizzz/Nasopharyngeal-Proteomics-Analysis-Pipeline/README.md

 # Nasopharyngeal Proteomics Analysis Pipeline

 This repository contains individual shell scripts and a scalable automated Snakemake-based bioinformatics pipeline for analyzing nasopharyngeal samples using STAR for detecting viral pathogens and generating human alignments for performing differential expression analysis on protein expression data.
-The goal is to identify % of reads aligned to SARS-Cov-2 and subsiquently any significant proteomic changes between two experimental conditions.
+The goal is to identify % of reads aligned to SARS-Cov-2 and subsiquently identify any significant proteomic changes between two experimental conditions.

 Included are a sample data set that has been analyzed using the provided pipline.